graphhopper/graphhopper-maps/README.md

 ## Start development:

  * Clone this repository.
  * Make sure node and npm are installed.
-We recommend using the gallium LTS (node v16.17.0 & npm v8.15.0).
+We recommend using the gallium LTS (node v20.14.0 and npm 10.7.0).
  * npm install
  * npm run serve
  * Open your browser at http://0.0.0.0:3000/.